The Best Zelda Game Ever Created

-I really enjoy The Legend of Zelda: Skyward Sword . . .
-I daresay that it's the best Zelda game ever created!
+I really enjoy The Legend of Zelda: Skyward Sword...
+It may just be the best Zelda game ever created!
 Of course, I'm not just going to make such a bold statement and leave it at that.
-So with that being said, let's review this gem!
+So, with that being said, let's review this gem!

 First of all, I'd like to point out that this game is the prequel to Ocarina of Time.
-That may clear up some confusion in regards to the game's setting.
+That may clear up some confusion in regard to the game's setting.

 A Unique, Story-Driven Zelda Game